Pamblam/Recipes/cheddar-habanero-bread/recipe.md

 The cheese and white flour made this bread extremely chewy.
 The texture and the aroma are perfect.
 However, I was expecting more flavor, particularly from the peppers.
 The spice was more of an after-effect that wasn't even really noticible until several minutes after I had eaten it.
 I was also hoping for more of those fruity under-tones of the habanero.
 Before I try adding garlic or ginger, I'd like to try roasting the peppers before adding it to the dough.

+## 2nd Loaf
+Roasting the peppers further reduced the already lacking heat and did not noticibly increase the fruity notes of the peppers.
+For the third attempt, I would like to double the amount of peppers, skip the roasting, and add 1/4 or 1/2 tsp of freshly ground ginger.
+Ginger would further increase the anti-inflammatory properties fo the bread while hopefully highlighting the pepper's deep fruity notes.

 ### Ingredients

  - 2 cups whole wheat flour